 A separate application is required and must be submitted by March 1.

-Click here for a printable application Spring 2016 Clifford and W.E.
+Click here for a printable application Fall 2016 Clifford and W.E.
 Johnson Annual Scholarship Application

 This scholarship was established by the LCSC Welding Club with the purpose of offsetting the educationally related expenses of a Lewis-Clark State College Welding Technology student.

 This scholarship was established in memory of Logan Lustig.
 Logan was born a true farmer and dedicated his life to it.
 He found that the Diesel Technology Program at LCSC benefited him greatly in his farming endeavors.

 This scholarship was established by the family and friends of Bill Sawyer to honor his memory.